tanyasheryl/Movie-Recommendation/README.md

 # Movie-Recommendation

-This project mainly uses three approaches to build a Recommendation model for the movies dataset.
+This project mainly uses four approaches to build a Recommendation model for the movies dataset.

 * Content-Based Filtering
 * Collaborative Filtering